 There are things, people, events in life that cause us to make changes.
-I was in that place when something inside me told me to go ahead and try something I knew I’d fall in love with immediately: Pole Fitness.
+I was in that place when something inside me told me to go ahead and try something I had been wanting to try for a while.
+I just didn’t know I’d fall in love with it immediately.
+It was Pole Fitness.

 Most of you know me from my years in the fitness industry as a figure competitor.
 My journey to pole fitness began when I became overwhelmed with work and people’s constant need of me and my time to do “something”.
 I had to find an escape or release somewhere.

 I first started with rediscovering my passion for dance and choreography.
-I was a dancer in college and belonged to our hip hop dance team.
+I was part of a hip hop dance group while an undergrad at UMass.
 We called it “The Funk Club”.
 I even danced at an event while I was 6 months pregnant with my first child!
 Yup, that was me!

 Anyway, I searched for Hip Hop dance studios and came across an awesome one.
 It took me .2 seconds to make a decision and go to my first class.
 The results: I was rusty.
 Like real rusty.
 Lordt was I a hot mess!?